 Monday, November 19th

-North Sails Open House at the Loft: Complimentary beer, wine and snacks at the North Sails Loft in English Harbor along with fun door prizes.
-No charge.
+North Sails Open House at the Loft: Complimentary beer, wine and snacks at the North Sails Loft, English Harbor along with fun door prizes.
+You can’t beat free!

 Tuesday, November 20th

-Safe Arrival Welcome Dinner, Admiral’s Inn: Held poolside at Boom restaurant, at the Admiral’s Inn with a breathtaking view of English Harbor, this enormously popular event celebrating our arrival, features a barbecue dinner overlooking beautiful historic Nelson’s Dockyard in English Harbor. (reasonable fee)
+Safe Arrival Welcome Dinner, Admiral’s Inn: Held poolside at Boom restaurant, at the Admiral’s Inn with a breathtaking view of English Harbor, this enormously popular event celebrating our arrival, will feature a barbecue dinner overlooking beautiful historic Nelson’s Dockyard in English Harbor. (reasonable fee)

 Thursday, November 22nd